zitrusfrisch/HTML-StarterKit/readme.md

 ## Speed up your workflow with HTML-StarterKit
 HTML-StarterKit contains everything you need to create your responsive website: Never care about doctypes and ubiquitous HTML parts, linking to jQuery or the file structure again – start designing immediately.

-## HTML-StarterKit uses modern standards like HTML5 and CSS3
+## HTML-StarterKit uses modern standards
 HTML-StarterKit features valid HTML5, including new, semantic selectors.
 And by using media queries and the FlexRow grid it is even responsive!

 ## The "Do, whatever you want"-license